oroinc/documentation/user/back-office/system/integrations/ldap-integration.rst

 ----------------------

 LDAP extension is only available for Enterprise Edition users and comes with Enterprise versions of every Oro application, which means that no additional installation is required.
-However, if you happen to use a custom Enterprise Edition application without the LDAP extension, you can install separately.
+However, you can install it separately if you use a custom Enterprise Edition application without the LDAP extension.
 For this, use the |composer| to install *oro/crm-pro-ldap-bundle* package in your Oro Enterprise application, as described in the :ref:`Extensions and Package Manager Guide <cookbook-extensions-composer>` topic.

 Create LDAP Integration
 -----------------------